hosseinalizadehdehnavi/Gitlab-CI-CD/README.md

     * **Staging:** Deployment to the staging environment (running on port `8080`) is triggered automatically on every push to the `main` branch where code changes are detected.
     * **Production:** Deployment to the production environment (running on port `8081`) is controlled by a `when: manual` rule, requiring manual approval from the GitLab UI to proceed.

-### Pipeline Implementation v2 (Advanced & Professional Pattern)
+### Pipeline Implementation v2 (Advanced & Validate)

-This version, defined in `.gitlab-ci.yml-v2`, was developed to showcase a more realistic and production-ready CI/CD workflow.
-It was not fully tested due to external constraints (lack of a remote server and network sanctions).
+This version, defined in .gitlab-ci.yml-v2, showcases a more realistic and production-ready CI/CD workflow.This end-to-end test successfully validated the entire process, including secure SSH connectivity, credential handling, and remote execution of Docker Compose commands.

 * **Real-World Deployment Strategy:** This pipeline deploys the entire application stack using **SSH and Docker Compose**.
 It copies a `docker-compose.yml` manifest to a target server and runs `docker compose up`, which is a standard industry practice.
 * **Integrated Security Scanning:** A dedicated `test` stage is included, which uses **Trivy** to scan newly built Docker images for `HIGH` and `CRITICAL` vulnerabilities.
 The pipeline is configured to fail and halt immediately if any critical vulnerabilities are discovered, acting as a security gate.